Nxjndata/ETL-Finance-Pipeline/README.md

-# etl-finance - ETL pipeline to collect, clean, transform and save financial data
+# ETL-finance - ETL pipeline to collect, clean, transform and save financial data

 This repository basics of an ETL pipeline.
 ETL is an integral part in Data Engineering.
 For the purpose of  ease, I am collecting finance data (structured and unstructured) from various sources.
 Using the following steps you'll be able to run this ETL pipeline successfuly: